The world of software purchasing is evolving rapidly, and buyers are taking a different approach to evaluate which products to invest in.

 One of the key criteria that they're now considering is the number of integrations that a product has.
-In fact, integrations are the #3 most important factor for B2B software buyers.
+In fact, integrations are the most important factor for B2B software buyers in for customer service, marketing, sales & customer success software.
+They're #3 for B2B SaaS overall.

 This is because end-users prefer software that easily integrates with the tools they use regularly, making their workflows more efficient.